Fire and rescue services

 If there's a natural disaster:

 Iceland has active volcanoes.
-Monitor the local media for reports on volcanic activity.
+Monitor the local media for reports on volcanic and seismic activity and follow the advice of local authorities.

 If you're in Iceland: